-- O We operate a leading network of communications towers and are the largest independent operator of broadcast towers in North America, in each case based upon numbers of towers.
+- O We operate a leading network of communications towers and are the largest independent operator of broadcast towers in North America.
 Giving effect as of June 1, 2000 to our pending transactions, we have approximately 10,000 multi-user sites in the United States, Mexico and Canada, including approximately 300 broadcast tower sites. - o We provide comprehensive network development services and components for wireless service providers and broadcasters.
 We offer full turnkey network development solutions to our customers, consisting of radio frequency engineering, network design, site acquisition, zoning and other regulatory approvals, construction management, tower construction and antenna installation.
-We also offer a complete line of wireless infrastructure components and fabricate steel used for broadcast towers and other structures. - o We are a leading provider of domestic and international satellite and Internet protocol network transmission services worldwide, based upon numbers of teleport antennae and facilities.
+We also offer a complete line of wireless infrastructure components and fabricate steel used for broadcast towers and other structures. - o We are a leading provider of domestic and international satellite and Internet protocol network transmission services worldwide.
 We own and operate more than 160 antennas accessing most major satellite systems from U.S. teleport locations in Arizona, California, Massachusetts, New Jersey, Texas, Washington state and Washington, D.C.